belsnickle/wp-client-file-share/readme.txt

 == Frequently Asked Questions ==

+= The user's pages are not being created, what do I do?

+We have had a few situations where the individual pages have not been created when the user is created.
+There have been a few plugins that have conflicted, disable all plugins and try again.

 = Is this secure?

 Yes and no.  Is an SFTP server more secure?
 Yes.
 Can client's easily install a FTP program and upload to your server?
 No.